tizonia/tizonia-openmax-il/README.md

 ### Adjusting environment variables

-Let's assume you are installing to a temporary directory inside your home folder.
-Do the following before initiating the build.
+This assumes we are installing to a temporary directory inside the $HOME folder.
+The following environment variables are exported before starting the build.

 ```bash